benwr/quine/README.md

 Anyway, I wrote this monstrosity of a Quine in plain C (jpo had written one using stringify features of the preprocessor before).
 I'll probably write more and leave them here, because it was fun.

+# Quinextra #

+This one is slightly more interesting: you can type in a one-line expression to transform the source code in some way before it gets printed (e.g. reversing it).